functionally/mantis/ReadMe.md

 	  POLICY_ID                Policy ID for the token.
 	  ASSET_NAME               Asset name for the token.
 	  -h,--help                Show this help text

+### Extract information from all blocks and transactions

+#### Extract scripts from blockchain

+    Usage: mantis chain-scripts CONFIG_FILE [--output OUTPUT_DIR]
+      Extract scripts used as transaction witnesses in the blockchain.

+    Available options:
+      CONFIG_FILE              Path to configuration file.
+      --output OUTPUT_DIR      Output directory for script files.
+      -h,--help                Show this help text

 ### Show information about a transaction file or address